divinites/tong-wang-academic/content/publication/riskgame/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Sanxi Li
+- Li, Sanxi
-- Hailin Sun
+- Sun, Hailin
 - admin
-- Jun Yu
+- Yu, Jun

 # Author notes (optional)
 # author_notes: